shermanloan/scejson-doc/doc/module-arm.md

 SCE needs to know which fees need to be considered "borrower paid loan costs", as defined in the rule.
 Please note that if the fee is paid by a lender or other third party, then the fee does not affect the loan calculation and should not be sent to the SCEX.
-If it is sent, then the value of this attribute should be set to false.
+If it is sent, then the value of this field should be set to false.

 Note that fees which calculate odd days interest (e.g. their `CalcType` is one